Skip to main content

 ]

-What is the var.partition variable and when should I use it?
+What is the var.aws_partition variable and when should I use it?

-The var.partition variable represents the AWS partition where your account resides.
+The var.aws_partition variable represents the AWS partition where your account resides.
 AWS has different partitions for different environments:

 • aws: Standard AWS commercial partition (most common)